-By Anne Green and Matt Ball, in Boulder and Denver earlier this month:
+By Anne Green and Matt Ball, in Boulder and Denver; originally published in 2010:

 My name is Anne Green, and I’m Vegan Outreach’s Director of Operations and Development.
 How many people here are familiar with Vegan Outreach?

 For those who aren’t familiar with Vegan Outreach, our purpose is, simply, to reduce the amount of suffering in the world as much as possible.

 Well, thanks for coming! :-)

 Specifically, we work to reduce suffering by distributing our illustrated and documented booklets to new people, especially young people.
 By showing people the hidden realities of modern agribusiness, we provide the animals a voice, allow people to make informed, ethical choices, and create real, fundamental, lasting change.